tamunoWoks/Business_Intelligence_with_PowerBI/Part1c.md

 Above all, Power BI is a tool for data visualization and analysis that allows for collaboration.
 At the same time, Excel limits sharing and data analysis to a limited number of end users.

 ### Power BI license options
+Licensing refers to the products a customer is procuring, whereas version deals with where Power BI runs: on a desktop, from a server, or in the cloud.
+One or more Power BI products may be required in order to fully support deployments of Power BI.
+In some cases, you may require a hybrid solution of desktop and online versions of the product.